Govt. Tourism License 3195/080/81

 • Complementary fresh fruit after dinner.

-• Accommodation, tea-house during the trek.
+• Accommodation and, tea-house during the trek.

-• Government licensed holder and speaking English climbing guide.
+• Government licensed holder and speaking English, climbing guide.

 • All staff’s wages, food, drinks, accommodations, transportation, and Insurance.